DomathID/Nekoi/README.md

 ### How to Use
 - create `.env` file
 - add `TOKEN='your bot token here'`
-- add your package-lock.json
+- add your 'package-lock.json'
--save
+- run

 ### Command Helper
 - -help